-Samples submitted by the Inspection and Investigation Section of Alberta Agriculture and Forestry may be used to determine grades in special circumstances.
+Samples submitted by the Inspection and Investigation Section of the Alberta Ministry of Agriculture, Forestry and Rural Economic Development may be used to determine grades in special circumstances.

 Regulatory requirements and more details may be found in sections 7, 30 and 31 of the Alberta Milk Marketing Regulation.